How to Change the World (film)

-How to Change the World is a documentary film from writer-director Jerry Rothwell (Deep Water) about a group of young activists who intend to stop Richard Nixon's nuclear bomb tests in Amchitka, Alaska, and who eventually create the worldwide green movement with the foundation of Greenpeace.
+How to Change the World is a 2015 documentary film directed and written by Jerry Rothwell (Deep Water).
+It documents how the founding members of Greenpeace created the green movement.

 Synopsis

-In 1971, a small group of activists sailed from Vancouver, Canada in a fishing boat. to try to stop Nixon's atomic test bomb in Amchitka, Alaska.
+In 1971, a small group of activists sailed from Vancouver, Canada in a fishing boat to try to stop Richard Nixon's nuclear bomb tests in Amchitka, Alaska.
+Their actions caught the attention of the public and this eventually led to a worldwide green movement and pioneered the foundation of Greenpeace.

 The film centers on activist Robert Hunter and his part in the creation of Greenpeace, which is structured by the five rules of engagement from Hunter's writings.